...Baby One More Time: Cover versions, samples and usage in media

 On July 13, 2009, Tori Amos covered the song live during her Sinful Attraction Tour at the Paramount Theatre in Oakland, California.
 On October 15, that year, Kris Allen covered the song for the first time at a concert in Seton High School in Cincinnati, Ohio.
 His rendition received positive reviews.
 The song is heard, prominently but briefly, during the climactic fight-scene in the 2005 animated film Robots.
 Fender Pinwheeler (voiced by Robin Williams), while wearing a skirt, was busy fighting to the beat of the song.
 An excerpt was used in the comedy film, but was not included on the soundtrack album.
 In 2000, British death metal cover band Ten Masked Men included a rendition of the song on their Return of the Ten Masked Men album.
 A cover by Ahmet and Dweezil Zappa was featured in the soundtrack of the 2000 film Ready to Rumble.
 The song was covered twice in Fearless Records' Punk Goes... compilation album series, first by pop punk band Nicotine for 2002's Punk Goes Pop and then by metalcore band August Burns Red for its 2009 successor, Punk Goes Pop Volume Two.
 In 2003, the song was covered by American pop punk band Bowling for Soup for the soundtrack of the film Freaky Friday and commented that their version was "really, really, dark and really rock, [..] not the kind of 'pop'-py stuff that we usually do."
 In 2005, power pop band Fountains of Wayne covered the song for their compilation album Out-of-State Plates.
 Robert Christgau of The Village Voice highlighted their rendition saying the song is "as redolent and fetching as any of [Fountains of Wayne]'s peaks".
+A cover of the song by Windy Wagner was featured in the 2011 dance video game by Ubisoft, Just Dance 3.

 In the 2010 Glee season 2 episode "Britney/Brittany", the character of Rachel Berry, played by Lea Michele, covered the song using similar outfits to the ones of the music video.
 Spears also made a cameo, taking the teacher's role, previously played by Cullota.